nus-cs2103-AY2122S2/tp/docs/team/ad-nap.md

 Given below are my contributions to the project.

-## To be filled with proper details in the future.

 * **New Feature**: Added the ability to schedule and cancel meetings with clients through `meet` command.
     * What it does: allows the user to schedule a meeting date and time with a client.
 Users can also cancel meetings with the client.
     * Justification: This feature improves the product significantly because the user has to schedule meetings with clients and more often than not, clients cancel meetings on them.